Akshay60363/Project/README.md

 ## Live Demo

-You can try out the live version of the application deployed with Streamlit:
+You can try out the live version of the application deployed with huggingface:
 [**View the hugging face**](https://huggingface.co/spaces/adithiyyha/clincalcii